OptimalDesignLab/optimaldesignlab-wiki/en/pages/julia.md

 ## Documentation

-  The first step is to read the Julia documentation, which can be found [here](https://docs.julialang.org/en/v0.6.4/).
+  The first step is to read the Julia documentation, which can be found[here](https://docs.julialang.org/en/v0.6.4/).
   As of the time of this writing, the lab uses Julia 0.6 for all projects.
 The following sections of the Julia documentation are useful.

    * Introduction
    * Getting Started